 The society seeks to promote the study of history and communication among students and professors through the sponsorship of conferences and the publication of a journal, The Historian.

-Applications may be made at Park 540 any time in the fall semester before November 1; graduating members will be recognized at the department’s graduation and awards ceremony in May.
+If you would like to apply please fill out this application form; graduating members will be recognized at the department’s graduation and awards ceremony in May.